christopherrobinson/christopherrobinson.uk/src/content/blog/vimeo-embed-with-custom-start-time/index.md

 ## HTML

 We start with an outer `.embed` wrapper for responsiveness and inside that setup our custom Vimeo embed element.
-It's important to note that a unique `id` is required by the Vimeo API.
+It’s important to note that a unique `id` is required by the Vimeo API.

 ```html
 <div class="embed  embed-16by9">